microsoft/P.910/hitapp_server/README.md

 in the dataset, and can be downloaded.
 You can deploy the server on a Linux Virtual Machine.

-## Configuration

-First follow the instructions in `configure/README.md` to configure the Repo.

 ## Get started